YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 ---

 Enter values for the fields.
-We can create new authors or genres by pressing the + button next to the respective fields.
-When we're done we can press <b>SAVE</b>, <b>Save and add another</b>, or <b>Save and continue editing</b> to save the record.
+You can create new authors or genres by pressing the + button next to the respective fields.
+When you're done you can press <b>SAVE</b>, <b>Save and add another</b>, or <b>Save and continue editing</b> to save the record.

 ---

-When we've finished adding books, click on the Home link in the top bookmark to be taken back to the main admin page.
+When you've finished adding books, click on the Home link in the top bookmark to be taken back to the main admin page.

 Then click on the Books link to display the current list of books.